-All great products begin with a well-defined need.
-But the reason many products miss the mark is because product managers have been taught that business requirements always begin with a business problem definition.
-Starting your requirements with a problem is a big problem.
+All great products start with a well-defined need.
+But a lot of products miss the mark because they start and end with a business problem definition.
+When your business requirements consist of the problem statement only, it’s a big problem.
 Here’s why.